binxio/ec2-elastic-ip-manager/README.md

 # AWS Elastic IP manager
 The elastic-ip-manager, manages the assignment of a pool of Elastic IP addresses to instances.
-When the instance is terminated, the elastic ip address is removed.
+When the instance is stopped or terminated, the elastic ip address is removed.
 When a new instance is started, an elastic ip is assigned to it.

 ## Who does it work?
 The manager will listen to all EC2 instance state change notifications.
 When an instance with the tag `elastic-ip-manager-pool`